gkelle/ansible-role-edgeos-firewall/README.md

       - local-zone
 ```

-global_firewall_settings: A list of settings that get applied to all firewall rule sets and firewall rules.
+`global_firewall_settings`: A list of settings that get applied to all firewall rule sets and firewall rules.
 (Default: empty list)

 Example: